Studios are available for Independent Residencies. Call the Art Colony for availability and orientation.

 One of the only eco-friendly print studios in the Midwest, this inspiring space has incredible natural light and views of the harbor.

-The studio contains one 40"x 72" Takach etching press and one Vandercook Number 4 proof press, UV light box, copper etching facility, paper drying rack, cutter and soaking trays, and an assorment of tools and brayers.
+The studio contains one 40"x 72" Takach etching press and one Vandercook Number 4 proof press, UV Exposure Unit and light box, copper etching facility, paper soaking station, drying rack, cutter, venthood for aquatint, and an assorment of tools and brayers.

 No mineral spirits are allowed in this studio and all cleaning is accomplished with common household products, mainly Windex and vegetable oil.

 Located on the lower level of the Studio Building, the Clay Studio houses 6 electric Brent C wheels and one Lockerbie kick wheel.
-It has 3 Skut electric kilns able to fire to cone 10 and a wood-fire raku kiln.
-The studio also features a Peter Pugger pugmill, North Star Slab Roller and Extruder.
+It has 2 Skut electric kilns able to fire to cone 10 and a wood-fire raku kiln.
+The studio also features a Peter Pugger pugmill, North Star Slab Roller, and Extruder.